 Even though online banking and grocery shopping have existed in Sri Lanka for many years, the majority of Sri Lankans preferred doing these things offline.
-That was before COVID 19 gave them a limited array of options.
+That was before COVID-19 gave them a limited array of options.
 According to a study conducted by “Survey Research Lanka” with 580 samples collected from the nine provinces, 47% of consumers purchased groceries online during the pandemic.
 Only 9% of consumers did so before the pandemic [Source: Daily News].

 Although an impressive development it also leaves an opportunity for cybercriminals to steal valuable data such as credit card information because most consumers don’t know how to defend themselves from attacks.
 (I call them cybercriminals instead of hackers because they are a disgrace to the hacker community.
-Their activities are electronic cancer that eats away on humanity.)
+Their activities are electronic cancer that eats away at humanity.)
 It’s the reason why I decided to share my ground rules for online shopping and banking today.
 I developed these disciplines after becoming a victim myself in the years 2009 and 2012.

 Note: In the event, you feel these instructions are complicated feel free to drop me an email.
 I will be glad to help you further.